zed-io/kolektivo/WALLET.md

 In order to successfully set up your iOS development environment you will need to enroll in the [Apple Developer Program].
 It is recommended that you enroll from an iOS device by downloading the Apple Developer App in the App Store.
 Using the app will result in the fastest processing of your enrollment.

-_If you are a Valora employee, please ask to be added to the Valora iOS development team._
+_If you are a Kolektivo employee, please ask to be added to the Kolektivo iOS development team._

 #### Install Xcode